 Many think keeping Christmas is fine, yet God never tells us to celebrate His Son's birth.
 Celebrating such an obvious mix of paganism s presumptuous.

 In this sermon, Martin Collins marvels that hypocrisy has been elevated to a more egregious position than murder or adultery, used as a weapon to destroy political opponents.
 Having its roots in a Greek word denoting actor, hypocrisy suggests pretending or. . .

 John Ritenbaugh, continuing his appraisal of humanism as an alternative to religion, suggests that humanism pervades the entire spectrum of the arts and the sciences, as well as theology.
 Because this world's educational system is so immersed in humanism, . . .

 Martin Collins, allowing that expectations determine outcomes, gives the rationale for double-blind experiments.
 Zeal is not the hallmark for truth.
 Saul, before he was transformed into Paul, was an evil zealot.
 Public education has been promoting toleranc. . .

 What have we accepted as our authority for permitting ourselves to do or behave as we do — our value system, our code of ethics or code of morality?

 Idolatry is probably the sin that the Bible most often warns us against.
-John Ritenbaugh explains the first commandment, showing that we worship the source of our values and standards.
-God, of course, wants our values and standards to come from Him and Him only, for there is no higher Source in all the universe!
+We worship the source of our values and standards, whether the true God or a counterfeit.